Vajont Dam: Reconstruction

-Compensation measures did not clearly differentiate between victims and people who lived nearby; thus much of the compensation went to people who had suffered little damage, creating a negative public image.

 A pumping station was installed in the dam basin to keep the lake at a constant level, and the bypass gallery was lengthened beyond the dam to let the water flow down to the Piave Valley.
-The dam wall is still in place and maintained, but there are no plans to exploit it.
-The dry basin, filled with landslip, has been open to visitors since 2002.
+The dam wall is still in place and maintained, but no plans exist to exploit it for electric power.
+The reservoir behind the dam, now dry and filled with landslip, has been open to visitors since 2007.

 The dam today and memorials

-In recent years there has been a revival of interest both by researchers with specialist interest, and sightseers.
+In recent years, revival of interest has occurred both by researchers with specialist interest and sightseers.
 The dam, now owned by ENEL, was partially opened to the public in 2002 with guided tours and access to the walkway along the top and other locations.
-In September 2006 an annual non-competitive track event, called "Paths of Remembrance", was inaugurated, which allows participants to access some locations inside the mountain.
+In September 2006, an annual noncompetitive track event, called "Paths of Remembrance", was inaugurated, which allows participants to access some locations inside the mountain.
 On 12 February 2008, in launching the International Year of Planet Earth, UNESCO cited the Vajont Dam tragedy as one of five "cautionary tales" caused by "the failure of engineers and geologists".

-For 2013, on the occasion of the fiftieth anniversary of the disaster, the region of Venice set aside one million euros for safety works and recovery of tunnels inside the mountain which were part of the Colomber Road (the old national road 251).

-The memorial church in Longarone—constructed over the strong opposition of the surviving parish priest—is a late masterpiece of the famous architect Giovanni Michelucci.
+For 2013, on the occasion of the 50th anniversary of the disaster, the region Veneto set aside one million euros for safety works and recovery of tunnels inside the mountain, which were part of the Colomber Road (the old national road 251).
+The memorial church in Longarone—constructed in spite of the strong opposition of the surviving parish priest — was built by architect Giovanni Michelucci.

 In the media

 After the initial worldwide reporting, the tragedy became regarded as part of the price of economic growth in the 1950s and 1960s.
 Interest was rejuvenated by a 1997 television program by Marco Paolini and Gabriele Vacis, Il racconto del Vajont.
 In 2001, a docudrama about the disaster was released.
-A joint production of Italian and French companies, it was titled Vajont—La diga del disonore ("Vajont—The Dam of Dishonour") in Italy, and La Folie des hommes ("The Madness of Men") in France.
+A joint production of Italian and French companies, it was titled Vajont—La diga del disonore ("Vajont—The Dam of Dishonour") in Italy, and La Folie des hommes (The Madness of Men) in France.
 It stars Michel Serrault and Daniel Auteuil.
 The tragedy was included in the 2008 documentary series Disasters of the Century.

-The TV show Seconds from Disaster featured the event in episode two, "Mountain Tsunami," of its fifth season in 2012.

-In 2013, the eleventh stage of the Giro d'Italia finished in Vajont to commemorate the fiftieth anniversary of the disaster.

-In March 2018, the dam and the disaster were also covered in Season 2, Episode 1 ("Armageddon Highway") of Science Channel's Mysteries of the Abandoned.
+The TV show Seconds from Disaster featured the event in episode two, "Mountain Tsunami", of its fifth season in 2012.
+In 2013, the 11th stage of the Giro d'Italia finished in Vajont to commemorate the 50th anniversary of the disaster.
+In March 2018, the dam and the disaster were also covered in season two, episode one ("Armageddon Highway") of Science Channel's Mysteries of the Abandoned.